crice114/CarHacking/README.md

 ## About

-This project creates a car speedometer and rev gauge canbus simulator.
+This project creates a car speedometer, rev gauge and fuel gauge canbus simulator.
 The gauges are modelled after the Toyota Tacoma 2020 model gauges, including a max speed of 113 mph.
-The project runs on a Raspberry Pi and simulates a car outputting revs and speed, and displays via the frond end using nodejs and socketcan.
-The Pi model I am using is Raspberry Pi 3- B model.
+The project runs on a Raspberry Pi and simulates a car outputting revs and speed, and fuel consumption(this is shown at a rate that is sped up for functional timing purposes) and displays via the frond end using nodejs and socketcan.
+When the fuel gauge reaches 0, the simulation ends and all gauges are reset.The Pi model I am using is Raspberry Pi 3 B model.
 The server is created using express, socket.io, socketcan and the gauges are created with the help of an existing canvas-gauge template.
 Project modelled after rhysmorgan134/Can-App

 ## Installation